 Jana was attracted to the rescue field when her youngest son wanted another dog.
 A mom to 4 boys who are now young men, Jana treasured the countless number of fosters who taught the boys compassion and responsibility.
 Her family always had an extra dog along at carpool and sports games.
 An SMU college graduate who pursued a career in system implementation consulting until the birth of twins, Jana is passionate about children and animals.
 Jana first served as the DSDA Foster Coordinator for the past 2.5 years and became Treasurer in 2020.

 Jennifer was born and raised in Richardson, TX and graduated from UT Dallas.
 She is the mother of two wonderful boys who are a phenomenal help with fostering dogs.
 Jennifer got into fostering and helping dogs after she adopted her rescue dog, Jake, from Relle Austin 2014.
-Since then she has adopted another rescue dog Snoopy, and has become a better advocate for rescue dogs.
-Along with fostering dogs and raising two kids, Jennifer also teaches kindergarten.
+Since then she has adopted another rescue dog Snicker, aka Nick, who was a foster fail from the candy bar litter.
+Along with fostering dogs and raising two kids, Jennifer also teaches elementary.
 She loves her job and loves sharing with her students the foster dogs she has in her care.
 Jennifer loves to foster what she calls the "littles."
 At her house you will probably not find a dog over 20 pounds, though she will never turn away a dog in need.
-To this day Jennifer has fostered over 30 dogs including a mama dog and her 11 puppies.
-Jennifer loves being the Event Coordinator for DSDA.
-She enjoys finding new and different ways to help raise funds and spread the word about the organization she loves.
+To this day Jennifer has fostered over 150 dogs including a 8 mama dogs and their litters.
+She enjoys finding new and different ways to spread the word about the organization she loves.

 Carolyn grew up in New Jersey and moved to Florida where she attended high school.
-She moved to Dallas in 1982 and spent 25 years in finance.
-She has been married for 23 years loves fostering animals in need.
+She moved to Dallas in 1982 and spent over 20 years in finance and fostering animals in need.
 Her passion for animals began at a very young age having cats and dogs her entire life.
 She has rescued stray cats just about everywhere she has lived.
 She began volunteering and fostering in 2013 for different animal rescue organizations.
 After first serving 2 1/2 years as our Social Media Coordinator she has changed hats and in Year 2020 began co-managing the medical care of all the DSDA animals.

 2nd Medical Coordinator